moremeyou/Obsidian-Tag-Buddy/README.md

 - - -

 ## Disclaimer
 This plugin modifies your notes.
 And while there are multiple safety precautions, this plugin comes with no guarantee of any kind.
 Neither the author nor Obsidian are responsible for any loss of data or inconvenience.
 Use this plugin at your own risk.
+[See complete license here.](https://raw.githubusercontent.com/moremeyou/Obsidian-Tag-Buddy/main/LICENSE)